 Like so many others around the world, I’ve been “grounded” by the coronavirus pandemic.
 I’ve found myself unexpectedly at home since mid-March.
 This is the first summer we haven’t been in Europe for almost 20 years.
 But inspired by the many types of gardens I’ve experienced in Europe, this year I’m finding happiness in flowers.

 As I shared in my last two blog posts, I’m continuing to Seek Simplicity and Make Lemonade.
-Although our planned European Experiences tours haven’t been possible this so far this year, we’ve been fortunate to stay healthy.
+Although our planned European Experiences tours haven’t been possible so far this year, we’ve been fortunate to stay healthy.
 (I hope that you and those you’re close to have stayed safe and healthy too.)

 But in the meantime I’ve found some silver linings in this dark cloud.
 I have time to work on improvements and plans for future trips, and I have time for projects and hobbies I’ve put aside for many years.